Deadline for Abstract Submission: Thursday, September 24, 2015

 • Clarity of content

-• Contribution to the knowledge base/evidence base to promoting
+• Contribution to the knowledge base/evidence base to promoting health and equity

 • Relevance and timeliness in terms of findings and conclusions